 4. Niseko, Japan

-With the start of ski season, Niseko Village is one of the best places to visit in December.
-That’s partly because it still flies under the radar of many skiers, which means it’s never too busy.
-Even more so, it’s home to some of the best untracked adventures and off-piste trails in the world.
-And the powder – I’ve never seen anywhere else like it: chin deep, flour fine.
+With the start of ski season, Niseko Village is one of the best places to travel in December, bar none.
+That’s because it’s home to some of the best untracked adventures and backcountry trails in the world.
+And the powder – I’ve never seen anywhere else like it: chin deep, flour fine, and stable.
 Magic!

-If you have an affinity for backcountry riding, Niseko should be at the top of your winter vacation ideas list.
-Head for the super dry and deep snowpacks around Hanazono and Miharashi.
+If you have an affinity for backcountry riding, Niseko should be at the top of your December destinations list.
+Head for the dry and deep snowpacks around Hanazono and Miharashi.
 Unlike in many countries, off-piste and backcountry skiing and snowboarding is legal here.

-The best places to visit in December in the USA
+The best places to visit in December in the US.

 5. Miami, Florida

 While the rest of the world turns its attention to the mountains, sunny Miami gets its art on.
-From December 8th to 10th, Art Basel Miami takes over.
+Art Basel Miami takes over from December 4th to 6th.

-North America’s most prestigious arts event showcases modern and contemporary artworks from more than 250 galleries from around the world.
-Always a highlight is the Conversations series that sees speakers discussing big topics in the art scene.
+North America’s most prestigious art event showcases modern and contemporary artworks from more than 250 galleries around the world.
+A highlight is always the Conversations series, with speakers discussing big topics in the art scene.

-The festival’s focal point will be the Miami Beach Convention Center.
-The rest of Miami won’t shy away from the limelight though.
+The Miami Beach Convention Center will be the festival’s focal point.
+However, the rest of Miami won’t shy away from the limelight.
 With its sprawling and vibrant street art scene, the city’s atmosphere turns electric for festival week.

 6. Austin, Texas